Table of Contents

 Grafana possesses a huge variety of visualization options to help you view and understand your data easily.
 These options are split into “panels” which are then used to build the Grafana dashboard.

-A panel is the most granular visualization building block in Grafana, and is used to display data that has been queried from the data source attributed to that panel.
+A panel is the most granular visualization building block in Grafana and is used to display data that has been queried from the data source attributed to that panel.
 For easier understanding, think of a panel as a space on the dashboard that houses a specific type of visual portrait of information.

 This information is being pulled from the data source attributed to that panel and can be a type of graph (gauge, histogram, bar chart, etc.), or logs and alerts.
-For example, one could create a gauge panel with its data source set to Prometheus, then query CPU usage data stored in Prometheus to be displayed on this panel.
+For example, one could create a gauge panel with its data source set to Prometheus, and then query CPU usage data stored in Prometheus to be displayed on this panel.
 Such a panel would look like this:

 You could stack up panels like this to make up a dashboard, with each panel displaying its own piece of information in the manner that best suits you.
 Worthy of note is the fact that although Grafana ships with some pretty cool panels, you could design and add your own panels using plugins - the power of Open Source.